Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 Now, you can still enter DCA starting at 11 am, regardless of whether you choose to scan into Disneyland beforehand.

-If you’re planning on going to the Disneyland Resort and there’s no reservation availability, check back on the days leading up to your desired date.
+If you’re planning on going to the Disneyland Resort and there’s no reservation availability for your designated park, check back on the days leading up to your desired date.

 You never know when other pass holders might cancel their existing park reservations.

-If you can’t make it to the park on a day you previously reserved, you can cancel your reservation by 11:59 pm Pacific Time the day before to avoid being considered a no-show.
+If you can’t make it to the park on a day you previously reserved, you can timely cancel a reservation by 11:59 pm Pacific Time the day before to avoid being considered a no-show.

 You can also avoid one of these “strikes” by entering a park before closing.